vishnu-kyatannawar/linkedin-bot/README.md

 # linkedin-auto-like
-Puppeteer is used to like company posts
+Puppeteer script is used to like recent company posts.